This page has information about how to use MESA to evolve a single star. It assumes you have already installed MESA (see Installing MESA).

 MESA will also display some pgstar plots that look like:

-This should run for about 850 steps before stopping with the following message:
+This should run for 208 steps before stopping with the following message:

 stop because Lnuc_div_L >= Lnuc_div_L_zams_limit

 You are not limited to using the same parameter settings for an entire run.
 You can stop the run, edit the inlist file, and restart with new settings.
 This stop-restart mechanism has been carefully constructed so that if you restart from an intermediate state without changing any controls, you’ll get exactly the same results.
 For that to work, the saved information must be complete, and that means there’s a lot of it.
 To make this run fast, the restart information is dumped in binary format.
 These binary dumps are referred to as “photos” and are saved in a subdirectory with the same name.